Menu

 The UK government compensation scheme for all victims of violent crime is managed by the Criminal Injuries Compensation Authority (CICA).
 This body was set up in 1964 when the very first crime victims compensation scheme was created.
 Each year the CICA deal with up to 30,000 applications and spend around £150 million in awards to innocent victims of violent crime.

-The CICA refused 59% of all applications received during the period 2021 / 2022.
+BE AWARE: The CICA refused 57% of all applications received during the period 2023 / 2024.
 This stark statistic confirms how difficult it can be to obtain compensation through the scheme.
+Read the CICA annual report for 2024 here.

 About using a solicitor or legal advisor to handle your claim

 You do not need a solicitor or legal advisor to make a claim.
 The CICA will deal with you directly.
-However it is important that you remember that they are not an Ombudsman type organisation nor are they a charitable one.
+However it is important that you remember that they are not an Ombudsman type organisation nor are they a charitable one (hence the high refusal rate of 57%).
 They will assess your case on strict eligibility criteria and unless your claim is straightforward, it is sensible to seek free legal advice BEFORE you claim.
 We can help with any case but also those that are delayed or otherwise complex, those involving loss of earnings entitlement and cases already refused by the CICA.
 Our service is No win No fee.
 More on our No win No fee service here.

 Top 5 reasons why some claims are refused

-Not all assault or abuse claims will be accepted and there are many applicants who do not receive compensation.
-In many instances this has nothing to do with the police evidence but is the result of the CICA very strict scheme rules.
-Here are the top 5 reasons for cases being refused:
+As explained above not all assault or sexual abuse compensation claims will be accepted and there are many applicants who do not receive a penny in compensation.
+In some instances this has nothing to do with the police evidence but is the result of the CICA and their very strict scheme rules.
+Here are the top 5 reasons for abuse compensation cases being refused:

 1. The applicant has "live" or unspent criminal convictions.